stark-t/PAI/scripts/cluster/readme.md

 Computations were done using resources of the Leipzig University Computing Centre.
 The setting of the environments below are valid only for the resources made available to us.

+A major update of the cluster also took place while we were working on our project (Oct 2022).
+I had to reinstall the environments, but to the best of my knowledge this does not affect the results.
+Other factors, like issues related to the random seed when using multiple GPUs, will impact much more the reproducibility than cluster updates.

 # Clone PAI repository

 Clone our PAI repository in the home directory of the landing node: